MarcoDelphiBooks/ObjectPascalHandbook104/README.md

 The book content is copyright 2015-2020 Marco Cantu, www.marcocantu.com.
 The demo source code copy is copyrighted by Marco, but can be used freely in your own applications, free and commercial.

-The ebook will be available from Embarcadero and directly form me, the printed version will follow shortly.
+The ebook will be available from Embarcadero and directly from me, the printed version will follow shortly.